-You’ll use the ‘Design Thinking’ process throughout the Future Leaders programme as you work to develop your local community project.
+The ‘Design Thinking’ process can be a helpful tool for you to use throughout the Future Leaders programme when working to develop your Idea for Change.
 It’s a world-renowned process that grew out of Stanford University.

 Stage 1 – Empathy

 Empathy is about understanding the challenges and problems that people face.
 This stage is very much about research, which includes trying to see (or experience) the world from the perspective of your users.

 After all of your empathy research, distill down your insights, and now work to define a specific problem you want to solve for your user(s).
 At the end of this stage, you’ll work to define a ‘problem statement’ for your Idea for Change.

 Example 1 – “mental health the biggest issue for rangatahi (youth) in the Kaikohe.”

 Example 2 – “boredom is the root cause of many problems for youth in the Eastern Bay of Plenty.”

 Example 3 – “young people in Greymouth are struggling to find work.”